AdaCore/training_material/courses/spark_essentials/150_spark_boundary/03-software_boundary.rst

 |

-* Packages can have between 1 and 4 sections:
+* Packages can have between 1 and 4 sections

   - package spec visible and private sections, package body declarations and statements